Flu Vaccine for Babies and Children – Cost, Schedule & more

 As a new parent, you might have some concerns regarding the various illnesses that your child can pick up from the environment around her.
-Flu or influenza is caused by the influenza virus and is a seasonal occurrence.
-For children below the age of 5, influenza can prove to have many adverse effects.
-The seasonal flu shot is recommended for everyone, especially for children, as it provides protection from the influenza virus.
+Flu or influenza, caused by the influenza virus, is a seasonal occurrence and can be particularly severe for young children.
+For children under the age of 5, influenza can lead to many adverse effects, making it crucial to consider preventive measures.
+The flu vaccine for babies and kids is highly recommended, as it provides essential protection from the influenza virus and helps reduce the risk of severe complications.
+Ensuring your child receives the seasonal flu shot is a proactive step in safeguarding their health.

 Why Are Flu Vaccines Given to Children

 Children, and the people who have a history of asthma, diabetes, heart disease, and weakened immunity, are particularly susceptible to complications from influenza such as pneumonia.
 Children below 2 years of age are especially vulnerable.
+By vaccinating them, you not only shield them from the virus but also help safeguard those who are more vulnerable to severe flu complications, including infants, pregnant individuals, and the elderly (1).
 Fortunately, an influenza vaccine for babies is widely available.

 How Do Children’s Flu Vaccines Work?